stoplightio/docs/articles/prism/runtime.md

 #### Response

 Double dollar response is what is returned by Prism.
-There is a catch though, conducting scenarios outside of the Stoplight app if double dollar response isn't set, then the result of the scenario run is returned.

-##### Get / Set
+#### Get / Set

 ```js
 /**